Amaluddin11/Credit-Card-Fraud/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The Copyright and License information for the data can be referred at [Elsevier Data in Brief](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5219605/) where the data was originally published.
+The Copyright and License information for the data can be referred at [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) where the data was originally published.
 Otherwise, feel free to use the code here as you would like!